cea-trust-platform/trust-documentation/doc/source/user_tutorials/validation_form.md

 fig.plot()
 ```

-You can also add the evolution of residuals in the report in log scale.
-You'll have to create a new Jupyter text cell and write:
+You can also add the evolution of residuals to the report in log scale.
+Create a new Jupyter text cell and write:
 ```markdown
 ## Residual plot
 ```
-Then, on another cell plot residual using:
+Then, in another cell, plot the residuals using:
 ```markdown
 Graph = plot.Graph(`Residual plot`)
 Graph.addResidu(`std.dt_ev`,label=`Residu`)